TonyBUK/AoC/2016/Day09/readme.md

 Interestingly speed wise, for lengths, this behaves exactly as you'd expect, C > C++ > Python in terms of speed.
 When I actually decompress the text... utter reversal, Python by far outshines the other two solutions here.
 C suffers from the fact I got lazy and didn't incrementally allocate as I went, making it have to do almost twice the work by solving each part of the recursion twice (once for length, once for data).
 C++ suffers from thousands of strings being allocated/de-allocated throughout the life of the program.
 Something that Python has to deal with as well, except for...
 Python uses a garbage collector.

-Whereas C++ de-allocates the strings when no-longer used, Python can collate all the memory clearing operations and perform it only if/when necessary.
+Whereas C++ de-allocates the strings when no-longer used, Python can collate all the memory clearing operations and perform it only if/when necessary (32gb of RAM really helps).
 What interests me now is how C# might fare here...
 Albeit, of course I'm not decompressing the strings at all, just calculating the lengths, and that set of functions favours C/C++ over Python.

 **Python vs C++ vs C**